 You may be reading this article because you’ve heard Dave Ramsey rave about “growth stock mutual funds.”
 He kind of coined that phrase.
 According to Dave Ramsey, these are the 4 main criteria which characterize a good growth stock mutual fund:

-Growth mutual funds generally invest in several different stocks which means investor’s portfolio is diversified.
+Growth mutual funds generally invest in several different stocks which means the investor’s portfolio is diversified.
 This balanced distribution across various sectors is important since it makes the price of the growth mutual funds less volatile by adding a layer of safety.

 In the case of growth stock mutual funds, fund managers have an active role to play.
 They continually evaluate and alter the stocks held by the fund.
 So, managers with at least 5 to 10 years of experience in the industry are preferred.
 Though, if a new manager is showing big gains, it’s still okay to hold a relatively small amount of your portfolio in that fund.

-Since growth stock mutual funds involve lot of management activity, associated expenses are generally higher.
+Since growth stock mutual funds involve a lot of management activity, associated expenses are generally higher.
 People are more expensive than following an index.
 Even though, a fund with more than a 1% expense ratio is unnecessarily high.
 Avoiding high mutual fund fees will allow you to retire much, much earlier.

 Note – I am not getting paid to endorse any of these funds.